zardra/nuclide/docs/_docs/languages/hack.md

 ### XDebug

-In order for the Nuclide debugger to attach properly to the HHVM process, you must enable [XDebug](https://xdebug.org/) in your HHVM configuration.
+In order for the [Nuclide Debugger](/docs/features/debugger) to attach properly to the HHVM process, you must enable [XDebug](https://xdebug.org/) in your HHVM configuration.

 > Your remote server may already have the appropriate settings so that this step is not necessary.